 Screen Time comes to macOS

 One of Apple's most impactful changes to iOS 12 was Screen Time, an app that tracks your iPhone or iPad usage time and offers insights into the trends.
-This functionality will not only come to macOS with Catalina, but also feature a new “One more minute” feature, which gives you more time to save your work or finish up a game.
+This capability will not only come to macOS with Catalina, but also offer a new “One more minute” feature, giving you more time to save your work or finish up a game.

-This information will be synced across your iPhone and iPad, giving you a complete profile of how often you stare at your collective screens as well as guidance on what to do with that information.
-The feature will also include parental controls on time spent using a Mac as well as with whom children are able to communicate with.
+This information will be synced across your other Apple devices so that you have a complete profile of how often you stare at your collective screens, as well as advice on what to do with that information.
+This will also include parental controls on time spent using a Mac as well as with whom children are able to communicate with.

 Project Catalyst – is this Marzipan?

 A series of new features and protocols then become available to the app in the development phase, from which the developer can choose to add to their apps – presumably with additional yet lighter coding.
-It seems to make the process rather seamless and speedy, with even Twitter using the tool to quickly bring its native app back to macOS from iOS.
+It seems to make the process more seamless and speedier, with even Twitter utilizing the tool to quickly bring its native app back to macOS from iOS.

 Other fun improvements